-In order to represent the target distributions with N bins, one needs to encode a statevector of size N, and this translates into a number of qubits n such that $N = 2^n$.
+In order to represent the target distributions with N bins, one needs to encode a statevector of size N, and this translates into a number of qubits n such that $N = 2^n$ .
 In other words, the data resolution is a direct consequence of the number of qubits used.
 Obviously, the computational complexity is related to such n, as well.
-As far as the qGAN approach is concerned, and discarding the training process, the pure loading phase requires $\mathcal{O}(poly(kn))$ gates, where k is the number of layers, which is intrisic in the definition of the ansatz.
+As far as the qGAN approach is concerned, and discarding the training process that will be discussed in the next paragraph, the pure loading phase requires O(poly(kn)) gates, where k is the number of layers, which is intrisic in the definition of the ansatz.
 Assuming that k can be kept under control, qGANs become an efficient data loading technique, and preserve the speedup of the Quantum Amplitude Estimation algorithm for integration [10].
-Conversely, for the exact loading algorithm, the number of gates scales as $\mathcal{O}(2^n)$ [33].
+Conversely, for the exact loading algorithm, the number of 2-qubit gates scales as $O(2^n)$ [33].